-Concept articles may be organized as the author wishes, but should include a very short Abstract (400 characters; an additional version in the author's native language may also be included) that succinctly describes the concepts under discussion.
-A graphical suggestion for the first page of the Concept (frontispiece; 18 cm wide×19.5 cm high), a graphical abstract for the table of contents, and keywords should also be provided.
-Articles should consist of around ten single-spaced pages of text (approximately 17000 characters), including references, tables, and legends.
+Concept articles may be organized as the author wishes, but should include a very short Abstract (400 characters; an additional version in the authors′ native language may also be included) that succinctly describes the concepts under discussion.
+A graphical suggestion for the first page of the Concept (frontispiece; 18 cm wide×18 cm high), a graphical abstract for the table of contents and keywords should also be provided.
+Articles should consist of around 10 single-spaced pages of text (approximately 17000 characters) including references, tables, and legends.
 The liberal use of schemes and figures is encouraged.

 3. Communications and Full Papers

 Communications and Full Papers present results of experimental or theoretical studies of general interest or great importance to the development of a specific area of research.
 A short text justifying why the manuscript should appear in Chemistry—A European Journal should be submitted.
 The essential findings presented in a Communication or Full Paper or significant parts of them may not already have appeared in print or in electronic online systems (for example, in online resources, in reviews, proceedings, or preprints).
-Contributions that are too specialized for the general readership of Chemistry—A European Journal will be returned to the authors without further external review (ca. 25%).
+Contributions that are too specialized for the general readership of Chemistry—A European Journal will be returned to the authors without further external review (ca. 30%).
 All other Contributions are sent to two or more independent referees.
 Authors are welcome to suggest reviewers when they submit the manuscript.
-Detailed information that could be of importance to the referees, but that is unlikely to be of interest to the reader can be submitted as an enclosure or clearly marked as Supporting Information.
-Only articles that have already been published in a scientific journal should be cited.
+Detailed information that could be of importance to the referees, but that is unlikely to be of interest to the reader can be submitted as a separate file ("Additional Information") or as Supporting Information.
 The citation should be fair and informative but not excessive.
 Copies of cited publications not yet available publicly should be submitted along with the manuscript.
 Unpublished results and lectures should only be cited in exceptional circumstances.

-Inclusive of all references, footnotes, and tables, a Communication should be no longer than approximately 10000 characters.
+Inclusive of all references, footnotes, and tables, a Communication should be no longer than approximately 15000 characters.
 Chemical formulae, figures, and schemes may also be added.
 Longer Communications will be accepted only if their quality warrants special consideration, and a written justification of their length is provided.
-The use of the Communication template is recommended.
 Communications should not be divided into sections.
 However, experimental details can be summarized separately under the heading Experimental Section or Computational Methods.
 Additionally, we request that only the most essential parts of your experimental procedures be included here, the rest should be moved into the Supporting Information.
 Communications contain an Abstract, which should be brief (ca. 400 characters) and not too technical.
 The first paragraph of a Communication should give an introduction to enable readers unfamiliar with the subject to become acquainted with the importance of the results presented.
 In the final paragraph the results should be summarized succinctly, and one sentence should be devoted to their significance and, if appropriate, to remaining challenges.

 Full Papers, which generally contain an Experimental Section and/or Computational Methods, have no length restrictions.
-However, the editorial office requests that space be used thoughtfully and economically (e.g., additional experimental data for derivatives and intermediates can be placed in the Supporting Information).
+Additionally, we request that only the most essential parts of your experimental procedures be included here, the rest should be moved into the Supporting Information.
 Chemistry—A European Journal will not publish Full Papers that consist mainly of results reported in previous Communications with an added experimental section.
-Full Papers contain an Abstract, which should be brief (600–1000 characters) and not too technical, and an Introduction that includes relevant references.
+Full Papers contain an Abstract, which should be brief (ca. 600–1000 characters) and not too technical, and an Introduction that includes relevant references.
 The presentation of Results and Discussion may be combined or kept separate.
 These sections may be further divided by subheadings.

-Critical comments on publications in Chemistry—A European Journal are welcome if they contribute to scientific discussion.
+Critical comments on publications in Chemistry—A European Journal are welcome if they contribute to the scientific discussion.
 The author of the publication to which the Correspondence pertains will have the opportunity to reply.
-This reply will be sent to the author of the Correspondence.

 Original Manuscript Submission

 Spelling can be British or American, but consistency should be maintained within a manuscript.
 Authors are asked to make their manuscripts suitable for a heterogeneous readership and to be considerate to our many readers for whom English is a foreign language—please use a simple, clear style, and avoid jargon.
-It would be helpful to the referees and editors if manuscripts were checked by a native English speaker or other third parties, such as Wiley English Language Editing Services.
+In some cases, it might be helpful for manuscripts to be checked by a native English speaker or other third parties, such as Wiley English Language Editing Services.